 Church of São Roque and Cardaes Convent

 The Church of São Roque was erected in at the current Largo Trindade Coelho.
-It is side by side with the and belonged to the Jesuits for almost 2 centuries.
+It is side by side with the Museum of São Roque and belonged to the Jesuits for almost 2 centuries.
 In , for divine protection of Lisbon against the black plague, the King D. Manuel I ordered the construction of a hermitage as a place of cult to a relic of São Roque imported from Venice.
 On this same place, would be built the church.

 It had begun the veneration to São Roque at Bairro Alto and the hope of eradicating the black plague was strengthened.